dianavile/RgSocDVTeam/README-LSG.md

 Give examples
 ```
 # Code Example
-Show what the library does as concisely as possible, developers should be able to figure out how your project solves their problem by looking at the code example.
-Make sure the API you are showing off is obvious, and that your code is short and concise.
+- Show what the library does.
+- How does your project solve developers problem (see: code example).
+- Show an obvious API
+- Make code short and concise.

 ### Installation
 - How to get development environment running?